seanmcneil/Spitfire/README.md

 The following code can be found in the example project, but demonstrates how to call it and handle the various callbacks it supports.

 To initialize an instance of Spitfire, you must provide a delegate.
-A common way of doing this within a UIViewController would be to use a lazy property like this:
+A common way of doing this within a `UIViewController` would be to use a lazy property like this:
 ```swift
 lazy var spitfire: Spitfire = {
     return Spitfire(delegate: self)
 }()
 ```

-And a function for creating the video, using [UIImage] called images, and with a framerate of 30 fps:
+And a function for creating the video, using `[UIImage]` called images, and with a framerate of 30 fps:

 ```swift
 spitfire.makeVideo(with: images, fps: 30)
 ```
 Spitfire will return feedback via a set of delegate functions.
 This includes the following:
 - Progress status
+--- Will contain a `Progress` object that you can use for updating your UI on the status of writing out the video
 - Completion, including URL
+--- Will contain the `URL` on the file system for when the video has been written
 - Failure, including error
+--- Will contain a `SpitfireError` highlighting what part failed

 The Spitfire delegate protocol:
 ```swift